UniBreakfast/node-web-server-with-stuff/README.md

     // get notes via the connection and simply return them }},
   POST: {access: 'user', handler({data, user}, {conn, validateFn, rules}) {
-    // this one will use the checks.user(request, response) to check if user is recognised
+    // this one will use the checks.user(request, response, given) to check
-    // and it can for example get, validate and save new notes for him
+    // if user is recognised and it can for example get, validate and save
-    // or throw - needs to throw JSON string to send it to the client }},
+    // new notes for him or throw - needs to throw JSON string to send it
+    // to the client
+  }},
   DELETE: {access: 'moderator', handler({data, user}, {conn}) {
-    // this one will use the checks.moderator(request, response) to check user
+    // this one will use the checks.moderator(request, response, given) to
-    // and it can for example delete some notes
+    // check user and it can for example delete some notes }}
-  }}
 }
 ```
-In these examples `data` is the cumulative object from the request body and request URL querystring (both parsed and not), `user` is for example an id, login or name of the user confirmed (returned) by the used `checks.method()`
+In these examples `data` is the cumulative object from the request body and request URL querystring (both parsed and not), `user` is for example an id, login or name of the user confirmed (returned) by the used `checks.method()`.